-Once upon a time, the powers that be spent a lot of money to suggest that you should spend two months salary on a ring.
+Once upon a time, the DTC spent a lot of money to promote the idea that you should spend two months' salary on a ring.
 Lately, they've started to push the idea that three months is more appropriate.

-But, before you actually do set out to spend three months salary on a rock.
-You should know that according to the Diamond Promotion Service (DPS) fewer than 30% of all the women in the world will own a one-carat diamond in their lifetime.
+But, before you spend three months' salary on a rock, there is something you should know: The Diamond Promotion Service (DPS) estimates that fewer than 30% of women will own a one-carat diamond in their lifetime.